jaredgoldman/toronto-live-jazz-tracker/README.md

 ## Introduction

-Welcome to the **Toronto Live Jazz Tracker** project!
+Welcome to the **Toronto Live Music Tracker** project!
 This full-stack web application is dedicated to showcasing the vibrant jazz scene in Toronto.
 Whether you're a jazz enthusiast, an artist, or a venue owner, our platform allows you to explore, add, and manage jazz events happening around the city.

 ## Features